 However, in 2021, a group of researchers published a

 After analyzing 607 genes from each individual, the researchers found genetic mutations that increased the likelihood of developing SCLC in 43.7% of the study participants.
-Around 10% of these are heritable genetic mutations.
+Around

 The authors of the paper conclude that certain heritable genetic mutations could make some people more likely to develop SCLC.